giopunt/setup-jest-with-coverage/notes.md

 }
 ```

-Then add the coverage option, every threshold should be set to 100% :
+Then add the coverage option, every threshold should be set to your target value, I will go for 100% for everything:

 Make sure that:
-- You ignore any configuration file or rename it to `.json`
+- Any configuration file or rename it to `.json` is ignored
-- You update `.gitignore` to ignore the `coverage` output folder.
+- You have updated `.gitignore` to ignore the `coverage` output folder.

 Eg.
 ```js